Biological classification-Five Kingdom System

 They are heterotrophs and live as predators or parasites on other organisms.
 These are called primitive relatives of animals.
 Four major groups of protozoans-

-The marine protozoans having silica shells on their surface.
+The marine protozoans have silica shells on their surface.

 - Diseases caused by parasitic forms such as sleeping sickness.
 Example: Trypanosoma.

 - Ciliated protozoans: These are aquatic organisms.
-The active movement found in organisms because of the presence of thousands of cilia.
+Active movement is found in organisms because of the presence of thousands of cilia.

 - The body consists of a cavity (gullet) that opens outside the cell surface.

 - Coordination in the movement of rows of cilia causes the water laden with food to be steered into the gullet.
 Example: Paramoecium

 - Sporozoans: These organisms have an infectious spore-like stage in their life cycle.